Liverpool’s Salah overtakes Eto’o as Champions League's second-highest African scorer with only Drogba ahead

 Whereas, DR Congo star Chancel Mbemba missed out due to card suspension.
 The 27-year-old was given the marching orders during his side’s 0-0 draw with Atletico Madrid on matchday one.

-Thanks to this result, Liverpool lead Group B having maintained a perfect start in the 2021-22 Champions League with Atletico Madrid occupying the second position with four points.
+Thanks to this result, Liverpool lead Group B having maintained a perfect start with Atletico Madrid occupying the second position with four points.

 Klopp’s men are guests of Diego Simeone’s men in their next outing on October 19.